 Several of the other best pho restaurants in Saigon have raised their prices as they’ve become more popular, but Pho Phu Vuong has remained quite reasonable.
 We think the pho here offers the best value of any noodle shop in District 1.

 The only downside to Pho Phu Vuong is that their chili sauce is a strange neon pink color and the hoisin sauce has a weird flavor to it.
-Just stick to the chili oil and we think you’ll find Pho Phu Vuong has some of the best pho in Ho Chi Minh City!
+Just stick to the chili oil.
+We think you’ll find Pho Phu Vuong has some of the best pho in Ho Chi Minh City!

 5. Pho Tau Bay